 We at MomsRising continue to advocate for access to affordable, quality childcare and paid family and medical leave.
 And we won’t stop until those goals are met.
 We understand, as many of you do, that maternal mental health is affected by larger issues that our families are grappling with day in and day out.
 We are not a single issue organization because moms, and families, need various societal changes in order to rise!

 Despite its promise as a useful tool it is unclear how accessible this medication will be to low-income women, particularly women of color, who are already being undertreated for maternal mental health conditions.
-This is because pricing for the treatment has not yet been established and it is forecasted to be accompanied by a hefty price tag.
-The makers of Zurzuvae have stated that their goal is to make the medication accessible to anyone with PPD who is prescribed it.
-Payer decisions for the coverage of Zurzuvae are expected to be made in the coming months.
+The wholesale pricing for this treatment was recently announced: $15,900 for a 14-day treatment cycle.
+Although this is not the price that individual patients will pay, advocates have expressed concern that insurers and state Medicaid agencies may require that a patient first try an antidepressant/SSRI, medications that take more time than Zurzuvae to see beneficial effects.
+In addition, it remains to be seen whether insurance companies and state Medicaid agencies will include this treatment on their drug formulary lists.
+On a hopeful note, the makers of Zurzuvae have stated that their goal is to make the medication accessible to anyone with PPD who is prescribed it.

 Here at MomsRising, we have, for years, been advocating for a comprehensive approach to maternal mental health.
 Our advocacy has been bolstered, primarily, by your maternal mental health stories.
 We know that without sharing the complexity of our lives as mothers—-what makes our journeys more challenging and what works to support them, we will not arrive at holistic solutions.
 This is why we continue to encourage you to tell your postpartum stories!
 Leaders, both corporate and political, must continuously hear that our needs, as the pillars of our families, involve a multipronged approach.
 YES, we need more resources to improve maternal mental health so we are optimistic that this new medication to treat PPD will be a useful tool.
 AND we are clear that no one medication will be a panacea for addressing the multifaceted factors that influence the rates of PPD in the United States.